cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/01-introduction.md

 ## Columnar analysis basics with Awkward

-Note:  this and the next section on this episode are a recast of [this notebook](https://github.com/iris-hep/analysis-grand-challenge/tree/main/workshops/agctools2022/coffea) by Mat Adamec presented during the [IRIS-HEP AGC Workshop 2022](https://indico.cern.ch/e/agc-tools-2).
+Note:  this and the next section on this episode are a recast (with some shameless copying and pasting) of [this notebook](https://github.com/iris-hep/analysis-grand-challenge/tree/main/workshops/agctools2022/coffea) by Mat Adamec presented during the [IRIS-HEP AGC Workshop 2022](https://indico.cern.ch/e/agc-tools-2).

 In one of the pre-exercises we learned how to access `ROOT` files (the standard use at the LHC experiments) using [uproot](https://cms-opendata-workshop.github.io/workshop2022-lesson-cpp-root-python/07-uproot/index.html#open-a-file) and why the [awkward](https://cms-opendata-workshop.github.io/workshop2022-lesson-cpp-root-python/08-awkward/#access-or-download-a-root-file-for-use-with-this-exercise) library can be very helpufl when dealing with *jagged* arrays.